-The previous owners of RFG, one of which is currently an officer of Calavo, have a majority ownership of certain entities that provide various services to RFG, specifically LIG Partners, LLC and THNC, LLC.
-One of RFG's California operating facilities leases a building from LIG Partners, LLC (LIG) pursuant to an operating lease.
-RFG's Texas operating facility leases a building from THNC, LLC (THNC) pursuant to an operating lease.
-See the following tables for the related party activity for fiscal years 2018 and 2017:
+The previous owners of RFG, one of whom is Mr. Gibson, have a majority ownership interest in certain entities that provide various services to RFG, specifically LIG Partners, LLC and THNC, LLC.
+One of RFG's California operating entities leases a building from LIG Partners, LLC (LIG) pursuant to an operating lease.
+This lease with LIG was renewed in April 2019, through May 2026.
+RFG's Texas operating entity leases a building from THNC, LLC (THNC) pursuant to an operating lease.
+In the first quarter of fiscal 2020, these facilities have been sold to a third party and Calavo's lease has transferred to the new owners.
+See the following tables for the related party activity for fiscal years 2019 and 2018:

-Year ended Year ended October 31,
+Year ended October 31, ber 31,

-(in thousands) 2018 - 7 2017
+(in thousands) 2 .019 2018

-Rent paid to LIG \$ 603 \$ 546
+Rent paid to LIG \$ 579 \$ 603

-Rent paid to THNC, LLC \$ 819 \$ 659
+Rent paid to THNC, LLC \$ 795 \$ 819